VP and CIO

-Pursuing a strategy based on strategic collaboration, Drexel, in a Software as a Service (SaaS) arrangement, provides IT services to a growing number of schools including Cabrini College, Neumann College, Medaille College, and Cumberland University.
-As an SAP Super Competency Center, Drexel has provided SAP academic, application SaaS to over 30 Colleges and University Business Schools in the US and UK.
-Drexel is one of 23 connectors to the high-speed Internet2 network and provides I2 connectivity to the 14 Universities of Pennsylvania's State System of HE.
+Pursuing a strategy based on strategic collaboration, Drexel, in a Software as a Service (SaaS) arrangement, provides IT services to a growing number of schools including Cabrini College, Neumann College and Medaille College.
+As a SAP Super Competency Center, Drexel has provided SAP academic, application SaaS to over 30 Colleges and University Business Schools in the US and UK.
+Drexel is one of 20 connectors to the high-speed Internet2 network partnering with Carnegie Mellon in the 3ROX/Drexel Pittsburg/Philadelphia connection and provides I2 connectivity to the 14 Universities of Pennsylvania's State System of higher education.

 Prior to coming to Drexel, Bielec served in many academic and administrative posts including interim Vice Chancellor at the University of Maryland College Park.
 He holds a doctorate degree from the School of Public Affairs at Maryland in Public Policy and Administration.
 He is a frequent speaker at national and international conferences on information technology as an agent of organizational change, educational policy, and strategic planning.
 Bielec has extensive international experience and previously served as a Fulbright at the University of Warwick, UK.

 Dr. Bielec has received many awards including both the Computerworld and CIO Magazine business world's Premier 100 IT leaders.
 Bielec was also appointed Philadelphia's CIO of the Year by the Eastern Technology Council as well as a 2006's Technology Innovator by Campus Technology.
-Bielec was appointed by Microsoft Corporation as a founding member of the Higher Education Advisory Group and serves on a number of other advisory groups including the SunGard HE CIO advisory committee, University Business editorial board, the Philadelphia CIO Summit executive committee and the Board of Trustee's of the Commission on Graduates of Foreign Nursing Schools.
-Dr. Bielec serves as the United States liaison to EUNIS (European University Information Systems Organization).
+Bielec was appointed by Microsoft Corporation as a founding member of the Higher Education Advisory Group and has served on a number of other advisory groups including the SunGard HE CIO advisory committee, University Business editorial board and the Philadelphia CIO Summit.
+Bielec serves as the United States liaison to EUNIS (European University Information Systems Organization).
 Dr. Bielec is a member of the Board of Trustees of the Keystone Initiative for Network Based Education and Research, a project of eleven universities bringing high-speed networking closer to Pennsylvanians; KINBER received $99 million in BTOP funding.